UCL/research-computing-with-cpp/11Performance/03Performance.md

 1. How much time is spent on `neighbor`
 1. How much time is spent on `TravelDistance::operator()`
 1. What happens when you increase the number of cities to 100, or 10000
-1. What should we optimze or parallelize?
+1. What should we optimize or parallelize?